 The impact of cloud computing on industry and end users would be difficult to overstate: many aspects of everyday life have been transformed by the omnipresence of software that runs on cloud networks.
-By leveraging cloud computing, startups and businesses are able to optimize costs and increase their offerings without purchasing and managing all the hardware and software.
+By leveraging cloud computing, startups and businesses are able to optimize costs and increase their offerings without purchasing and managing the hardware and software themselves.
 Independent developers are empowered to launch globally-available apps and online services.
 Researchers can share and analyze data at scales once reserved only for highly-funded projects.
 And internet users can quickly access software and storage to create, share, and store digital media in quantities that extend far beyond the computing capacity of their personal devices.

 Despite the growing presence of cloud computing, its details remain obscure to many.
 What exactly is the cloud, how does one use it, and what are its benefits for businesses, developers, researchers, government, healthcare practitioners, and students?
 In this conceptual article, we’ll provide a general overview of cloud computing, its history, delivery models, offerings, and risks.